-Research at CeRSP currently engages a number of these pressing issues – the Questions that Matter to European Citizens – including the issues of unemployment, economic growth, and the individual-level sources and ramifications of political legitimacy in Europe by pursuing the several lines of investigation:
+Research at CeRSP currently engages a number of these pressing issues – the Questions that Matter to European Citizens – including the issues of unemployment, economic growth, and the individual-level sources and ramifications of political legitimacy in Europe by pursuing several lines of investigation:

 Why is unemployment so devastating to individuals and societies?

-- How does being unemployed affect individuals’ current choices and behaviors?
+- How does being unemployed affect individuals’ choices and behaviors?

 - In addition to present circumstances, does being unemployed affect future expectations and life prospects?